FIFA 20 demo: release date, time and how to play now on PS4, PC and Xbox One

 How to download

 You can download the FIFA 20 demo from the Microsoft Store, Origin and the PlayStation Store.
-Simply search for 'FIFA 20 demo', then download the free demo.
+Simply search for 'FIFA 20 demo' and then download the free demo.

+EA hasn't confirmed whether you can move your progress over from the demo to the full game when it releases in just a few weeks but, if its anything like Anthem's demo, then that won't be the case.

+But the demo will give you a chance to try out some of the most valuable players in FIFA 20 - as recently announce by EA.
+Lionel Messi is the best player in the game this year, narrowly beating Cristiano Ronaldo by a single stat point.

 FIFA 20 will release on September 24 on Xbox One, PS4 and PC - and on September 27 for Nintendo Switch.